Inés Cifuentes: Contributions to Science & Education

 In 2006, she was named as the sixth recipient of the National Hispanic scientist of the year by the Museum of Science & Industry in Tampa.
 In 2007, she received the math and science award from the Hispanic Heritage Foundation.
-She became a part of CASE (Council for Advancement and Support in Education) where she was responsible for training about 100 Washington public elementary school teachers.
+She became a director of Carnegie Academy for Science Education (CASE) where she was responsible for training about 100 Washington public elementary school teachers.
 Cifuentes taught then science and math within a summer program and then worked with them during the year at their designated schools.

 Inés Cifuentes made an effort in the early 2000s to open a charter school to aid minority students.
 Unfortunately, she was unsuccessful in her efforts.
 Her plan was to set up a Jaime Escalante Public Charter School in Silver Spring in hopes in helping the SAT scores of minority students.

 Cifuentes was also a board president of Casa de Maryland.
 This is an organization that focusing on the rights of immigrants.
 She additionally was a co-chairmen on the board of directors for the dance company Dance Exchange in Takoma Park.